corda/corda-docs-portal/content/en/platform/corda/4.6/enterprise/api-rpc.md

 * `CordaRPCOps.nodeInfo`
   * Returns the network map entry of the node, including its address and identity details as well as the platform version information

 * `CordaRPCOps.currentNodeTime`
-    * Returns the current time according to the node’s clock
+  * Returns the current time according to the node’s clock.
+It is a 'quick RPC'.
+It bypasses the thread pool and other regular RPCs waiting in it, allowing the node to reply relatively quickly.

 * `CordaRPCOps.partyFromKey/CordaRPCOps.wellKnownPartyFromX500Name`